Grand Canyon White Water Rafting Trips

 The name “Grand Canyon” brings to mind incredible beauty, and breathtaking whitewater.
 This granddaddy of whitewater rafting in Arizona boasts 150 rapids, including some of the wildest whitewater in North America.
 The two largest, Lava Falls and Crystal Rapid, are awesome to behold, exhilarating to run.
 Sparkling clear springs gush from cracks in the cliffs, forming lush oases of ferns, pools and wild flowers.
 Each of the Earth’s climatic zones is represented in Grand Canyon from alpine forests on the rim to Sonoran deserts in the lower elevations.

-The entire canyon requires 13-15 days, and the Grand Canyon reserves its greatest reward for those who make this time commitment.
 Five or six, and eight or nine day split trip options offer either the upper or lower section of the canyon.
 The lower and upper canyon trips involve a 9-mile hike into or out of the canyon from the South Rim to the Colorado River and are only recommended for those in good physical condition.

 Reservations should be made well in advance as demand for this world-class adventure is high.
 Grand Canyon trips are run by outside affiliates who are authorized Grand Canyon concessionaires.

-Looking for a trip that is lighter on your pocket book and busy schedule?
+Looking for a Colorado River Rafting trip that is lighter on your pocket book and busy schedule?
 Check out any of the alternative “Grand” canyon trips!
 They are sister rivers, sitting just above the Grand Canyon along the Colorado River drainage in the Colorado Plateau.
 From deep canyons, pre-historic rock layers, big whitewater and numerous cultural sites and hikes along the way, these alternative canyons have it all for a fraction of the cost and time.

 The Upper Grand Canyon is an amazing place with legendary landmarks such as Vasey’s Paradise, The Little Colorado, and Redwall Cavern to name a few.
 While the most infamous whitewater is found in the lower canyon, the Upper still holds some major rapids such as Nevill’s and Hance.
 Starting at Lees Ferry the Canyon opens to us as we begin the float into its vast interior.
 It starts as a narrow, sheer-sided chasm, winding through the uplifted Kaibab Plateau.
 The first 61 miles of Marble Canyon is the most photographed, perhaps the most scenic portion of the Grand Canyon.
 The rim moves away from view as the Canyon broadens to its full expanse of 13 miles.
 Then we enter the foreboding inner gorge with its exquisite polished granite.
 This gem of the Colorado is indeed one of the most scenic places on earth.